Voluntary Keeper Internships

 We are currently advertising for voluntary internships for a period of 9-12 months working with our keeping department.
 Shaldon Wildlife Trust is open every day and the placements will be full time i.e. a five day working week including some weekends.
 The main role of the keeping interns will be to attend the husbandry requirements of the animal collection as directed by the Head Keeper in charge.

 All internships are purely voluntary and as such it is with regret that Shaldon Wildlife Trust cannot provide any financial support or expenses to those wishing to apply for these positions.
-To ensure that interns are provided with valuable experience; a training agreement will be completed and reviewed regularly and a training record will be provided upon completion of the placement.
+To ensure that interns are provided with a valuable experience; a training agreement will be completed and reviewed regularly and a training record will be provided upon completion of the placement.

 Objectives of the placement